 The Georgia Chapter of the AFS understands how important student involvement is to accomplishing the American Fisheries Society mission “to improve the conservation and sustainability of fishery resources and aquatic ecosystems by advancing fisheries and aquatic science and promoting the development of fisheries professionals.”
-Following the 2015 Southern Division AFS Savannah meeting, the GA-AFS began exploring options to reinvest the meeting profits in a way that would benefit our student members and also provide opportunities to attract new membership to the Georgia Chapter.
+The Chapter was able to invest our profits from the 2015 Southern Division AFS Savannah meeting along with a substantial donation from Dr. Ronnie Gilbert (retired) in a way that would benefit our student members and also provide opportunities to attract new membership to the Georgia Chapter.
 Both scholarship and travel stipend funding were discussed as important among GA-AFS members, and therefore, the Ronnie J. Gilbert Student Scholarship and Georgia Chapter AFS Undergraduate Travel Stipend were both created.

 Ronnie J. Gilbert Student Scholarship